-485 Visual Arts Internship (4)
+485 Visual Art Internship (4)

-A credit-bearing internship that requires work responsibilities and reflection on those experiences.
-Requires active involvement in an arts organization for a minimum of 130 hours plus meetings with a faculty mentor and submission of an electronic portfolio of materials.
-Prerequisite: junior/senior status and consent.
+Requires active involvement in an arts organization for a minimum of 130 hours, additional meetings with a faculty mentor, and submission of an electronic portfolio of materials including reflection on the internship experience.
+Prerequisite: junior/senior status, MUS 336, and consent.
 Offered each semester.
 Identical to ARTH 485.